sueszli/notionBackup/README.md

 node notionbackup ./demo/blog.zip
 ```

-just run this script on your exported HTML zip files from Notion:
+just run this script on your exported HTML zip files from Notion.

 but keep in mind: once content leaves Notion, you can't bring it back. exported html can't be reimported into Notion or similar apps/editors that are as good as notion. exports are permanent choices.